 To summarize, “Page Rank” and “Rank in SERP” are both “RANK of a web page” but at different steps in the Google search process.And different factors effecting them.

-Online Idea Lab is a startup venture dedicated to imparting new age digital skill training.
+Online Idea Lab is dedicated to imparting new age digital skill training.
 Quality of training is of utmost importance and the whole focus is on developing skills and knowledge as required by industry in real time.